 Running Epsilon via a ShortcutEpsilon comes with a program, sendeps.exe, that's installed in the directory containing Epsilon's main executable.
 It provides some flexibility when you create a desktop icon for Epsilon, or use the Send To feature (both of which involve creating a Windows shortcut).

-If you create a desktop shortcut for Epsilon, or use the Send To feature in Windows, have it refer to this sendeps.exe program instead of Epsilon's main executable.
+When Epsilon's Windows installer or its configure-epsilon command create a desktop shortcut for Epsilon, or an entry on Explorer's Send To menu, they're set to run this sendeps.exe program instead of Epsilon's main executable.
 Sendeps will start Epsilon if necessary, or locate an existing copy of Epsilon, and load the files named on its command line.

 Normally relative file names on the sendeps command line are sent to Epsilon as-is, along with a -dir flag indicating Sendeps's current directory.
 Set senddir to zero and Sendeps will convert each file name to absolute form itself and omit -dir.